 Figure 2.
 Head and Shoulders on GBP/USD Weekly Chart

 Ways to Trade the Head and Shoulders Pattern

-First let’s look at the texbook way to trade the head and shoulders pattern.
+First, let’s look at the textbook way to trade the head and shoulders pattern.
 While it is viable, it is not my favorite way to take advantage of this type of price movement.

 The risk of course is that price moves higher again, above the right shoulder, hitting the stop loss.
 One good thing about the head and shoulders is that the reward to risk is favorable.
 Since the profit target is based on the entire pattern, and the risk is based on the right shoulder, the profit potential is always greater than the risk.

 Use a bit of common sense when trading the head and shoulders pattern.
 If there is a huge head and shoulders pattern due to some rare news event, then the profit target may not be reached since the volatility that created the head and shoulders is likely to dissipate.
 If we base profit targets on volatile and rare events, then we basically need another volatile and rare event to trigger a move big enough to reach our target.